Adaptive Probability Flow Residual Minimization for High-Dimensional Fokker-Planck Equations: Consistency analysis and error bound for A-PFRM

-In this subsection, we provide a theoretical analysis of the proposed A-PFRM method.
-Specifically, we establish the validity of the residual minimization framework, demonstrating that if the probability flow residual converges to zero, the generated density path rigorously satisfies the original FP equation.
-Furthermore, we derive an upper bound for the growth of the 2-Wasserstein error, explicitly linking it to the training residual and the sampling strategy.
+In this section, a theoretical analysis of the proposed A-PFRM method is provided.
+Specifically, we show that the vanishing probability flow residual is consistent with the original FP equation \eqref{eq:main FPE}.
+After that, the Kullback-Leibler (KL) divergence between the approximated and the exact density functions is proven to be bounded by the adaptive loss function \eqref{eq:loss_adapt_single}.